lbryio/lbry.com/content/faq/youtube.md

 To enroll, visit [lbry.com/youtube](/youtube).

-The enrollment page will validate that you own your channel and that you agree to the terms of the LBRY YouTube program.
+The enrollment page will validate that you own your channel and that you agree to the terms of the LBRY YouTube program.You will also need to confirm your email.
+Please make sure to use your LBRY email account if you already have one.
+If you have multiple YouTube channels, they should all be linked to the same LBRY account (some exceptions allowed).

 After enrolling, we collect information about your channel (title, description, etc.) and put your content into a queue to be automatically published to the LBRY network.
 This means you don't have to do anything to have your entire channel backed up and permanently available via LBRY.

 When the process is complete, you will receive a notice from LBRY indicating your channel is available to view.